moderndatacompany/dataos.info/docs/interfaces/workbench.md

 Use this feature to get the Query Plan.
 It gives you access to both the Raw Data as well as the DAG of the distributed query plan.

-To analyze, select the entirety of your query and click the little magnifying glass with the lightning symbol on it (shortcut key: ctrl/cmd + shift + enter).
+To analyze, select the entire query and click the magnifying glass with the lightning symbol on it (shortcut key: ctrl/cmd + shift + enter).

 ![Analyze query](workbench/analyze_query.png)